richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 * `perl.perlInc`: array with paths to add to perl library path.
 This setting is used by the syntax checker, the parser and for the debugee.
 It is NOT used to find the LanguageServer itself (use perlArgs : [ \"-I/incpath\"] for non default path of LanguageServer)
 * `perl.fileFilter`: array for filtering perl file, defaults to [*.pm,*.pl]
 * `perl.ignoreDirs`: directories to ignore, defaults to [.vscode, .git, .svn]
 * `perl.debugAdapterPort`: port to use for connection between vscode and debug adapter inside Perl::LanguageServer.
-On a multi user system every user must use a differnt port.
+On a multi user system every user must use a different port.
 * `perl.showLocalVars`: if true, show also local variables in symbol view
 * `perl.logLevel`: Log level 0-2.
 * `perl.disableCache`: if true, the LanguageServer will not cache the result of parsing source files on disk, so it can be used within readonly directories"